What does OpenCL do and how do I use it in Capture One?

 - In the System Preferences -> Energy Saver, disable Automatic Graphics Switching.

-- MacOS: Clear the ImageCore cache by deleting the folder (then restart Capture One).
-Navigate to Hard Drive -> Users -> Shared -> Capture One -> ImageCore and delete it.
+- Clear the ImageCore cache by deleting the folder (then restart Capture One).
+For macOS users, navigate to Hard Drive -> Users -> Shared -> Capture One -> ImageCore (version 12.1.5 and earlier) or Library -> Application Support -> Capture One -> ImageCore (version 20.0.0 and later) and delete it.
+For Windows users, go to C:\Users\User_Name\AppData\Local\CaptureOne\ImageCore (version 20.0.0 and later) or C:\Users\ProgramData\PhaseOne\CaptureOne\ImageCore (version 12.1.5 and earlier).

-- Windows and macOS: If problems still occur, navigate to the Preferences -> General -> Hardware Acceleration (Use OpenCL for) and set the Display and Processing options to Never.
+- If problems still occur, navigate to the Preferences -> General -> Hardware Acceleration (Use OpenCL for) and set the Display and Processing options to Never.

 Disable OpenCL in Capture One in case of a crash at startup